A version of this story originally appeared on the Strategist U.S.

 Four of our experts recommended Patchwork, created by accomplished game designer Uwe Rosenberg, as one of the best two-player games for beginners.
 The game challenges players to strategically collect different pieces to create a quilt.
 Greg May, owner of The Uncommons and Hex & Company, calls it “the perfect game for couples” that is sure to delight “fans of Blokus or Tetris.”
 Scott Cooper, owner of Blue Highway Games, says Patchwork is his retailer’s best-selling two-person game because, although the rules are simple to understand and it only takes about 15 minutes to play, the “subtle strategy keeps it interesting.”
 May agrees: “Games are usually quite close, and there are just enough layers to keep you coming back without dragging things out.”

 “Codenames Duet takes one of the best recent party games and tweaks it a bit to make it an excellent cooperative game,” says May.
 Three other experts also highly praised the word-deduction game as easy and fun.
 The rules are relatively straightforward: “Players make associations between words as they cooperate to identify targets with a limited number of guesses,” explains Cooper.
-Plus, both May and Lauren Bilanko, co-owner of Twenty Sided Store, note that there are versions of the game specifically geared toward fans of different franchises, including Harry Potter, Marvel, and Disney.
+While the original (which has featured in our most-bought round-up for two months in a row) can be played by up to eight players, this version is designed for two people only.
+Both May and Lauren Bilanko, co-owner of Twenty Sided Store, note that there are versions of the game specifically geared toward fans of different franchises, including Harry Potter, Marvel, and Disney.

 Both Gregory and Bilanko recommend Hive, which Gregory describes as “a bit like chess in strategy and movement, with great pieces and no board.”
 The main objective is to use hexagonal tiles that are each adorned with a different bug and have unique rules to surround your opponent’s queen bee.
 According to Bilanko, “It’s fast to learn and easy to play, but the strategy keeps it complex, whether it’s your first time playing or your hundredth time playing.”
 The game’s resin tiles also make it easy to travel with: “It’s portable, so it’s great to take to the beach or on a train or to a bar, because you don’t have to worry about cards blowing away or getting spilled on,” says Bilanko.